Jollyhrothgar/deep_learning/README.md

 around with your notebooks anywhere, even if you don't have access to your development machine.

-You can put your development machine behind a dyndns server to roll your own cloud environment and connect it to some domain service, but that's a tutorial for another day.

 ### Step 1: Connect local runtime to colab

 Go to colab, and connect to a local runtime, pasting the string that looks like